jwg4/notes_on_databases/examples/redis.md

  * pointers being only at "level 1".
 This allows to traverse the list
  * from tail to head, useful for ZREVRANGE. */
 ```

+## Threading
+Redis is single-threaded.
+How do waits for IO work?
+Pre-emption seems like it would break the Redis data model, or perhaps it's not the case because data processing always takes place without blocking.